 Outer Banks Distilling’s three Flagship Rums (Silver, Pecan, and Gold) are typically found in ABC stores throughout North Carolina.
 “Silver” is their clear rum, “Pecan” is an interesting mix of honey, pecans, and butterscotch, while “Gold” is their amazing white oak barrel-aged flagship.

-You can try all three Kill Devil Rums when visiting but there’s an even bigger incentive to stop by this distillery—special releases!
+You can try all three Kill Devil Rums when visiting, but there’s an even bigger incentive to stop by this rum distillery in Manteo—special releases!

-These small-batch releases include “Shipwreck” and “Solspice,” and the Angels’ Share!
+These small-batch releases include “Shipwreck,” “Solspice,” and the Angels’ Share!
 If you’re familiar with distilling, you’ll know that the last one refers to the percentage of liquor that’s lost to evaporation.

 At OBX Distilling, they donate the proceeds from their Angels’ Shares to local community organizations around the Outer Banks!
 If you haven’t been convinced yet to visit, hopefully you are now!

-Outer Banks Distilling added their own cocktail bar named the Wheel House Lounge, where you can buy frozen and non-frozen concoctions that incorporate their spirits.
+Outer Banks Distilling added its own cocktail bar named the Wheel House Lounge, where you can buy frozen and non-frozen concoctions that incorporate their spirits.